Ivan the Terrible (1945 film): Casting

 Casting for the film began in early 1942.
-Eisenstein invited Nikolay Cherkasov, who had previously performed the title role in Eisenstein's Alexander Nevsky, to play Ivan IV.
+Eisenstein invited Nikolay Cherkasov, who had previously performed the title role in Eisenstein's Alexander Nevsky, to play Ivan.
 The 39-year-old Cherkasov portrayed Ivan from the ages of 17 to 53; for the portrayal of 17-year-old Ivan, makeup artist Vasily Goriunov used adhesive to pull back the flesh on Cherkasov's face.
-Mikhail Zharov, who had wanted to perform the role of Kurbsky, was instead offered the role of Malyuta.
-Mikhail Nazvanov was cast as Kurbsky in the summer of 1942.
-Erik Pyryev, son of director Ivan Pyryev, performed the role of the young Ivan, while his mother, Ada Voytsik, played the role of Ivan's mother, Elena Glinskaya.
+Mikhail Zharov, who wanted to perform the role of Kurbsky, was instead offered the role of Malyuta.
+Mikhail Nazvanov was cast as Kurbsky in mid-1942.
+Erik Pyryev, son of director Ivan Pyryev, performed the role of the young Ivan; Erik's mother, Ada Voytsik, played the role of Ivan's mother, Elena Glinskaya.

-Eisenstein wanted Vsevolod Pudovkin to play Pimen, but Pudovkin was filming In the Name of the Fatherland at the time; then he suffered a heart attack and could not accept the role.
+Eisenstein wanted his colleague Pudovkin to play the archbishop Pimen, but Pudovkin was filming In the Name of the Fatherland (1943) at the time; then he suffered a heart attack and could not accept the role.
 He ultimately played the holy fool Nikola.
 Aleksandr Mgrebov was then considered for the role of Pimen.
 Unknown to Eisenstein, he was seriously ill with tuberculosis.
 When Eisenstein learned about Mgrebov's illness, he organized medical treatment for the actor, who later credited Eisenstein with saving his life.